Customer Counter & Video Analytics |

 While video analytics holds great promise, the jury is still out on the efficacy of the technology in the real world.
 The key thing to note here is that video analytics technology is still in its infancy.

 Current video analytics solutions do work, but in a constrained environment.
 For example, video analytics if used for perimeter security or vehicle license plate recognition or unattended baggage in a public space, will work; provided weather conditions are not extreme, the number of vehicles is not very high, or in an not so crowed location, respectively.
 On the other hand, if a user wishes to identify unattended baggage in a busy railway station at peak hours, he will surely be disappointed; as the system will end up generating too many false alerts.
+Thus, keep in mind that the success of a video analytics implementation will be determined by the use it is put to and in situ conditions. |

-Overview
+Overview |

 How a CCTV People Counting System Works